NYULibraries/dlts-enm-verifier/tct/README.md

-* Sample topic JSON responses from Infoloom TCT cached on 2018-05-18
+* Sample topic JSON responses and EPUBs all response from Infoloom TCT 2018-05-18
-* EPUBs all JSON response from Infoloom TCT cached on 2018-05-12